Integralist/Blog-Posts/JavaScript 101.md

 ##Introduction

-I've written this *very* brief guide to JavaScript just as an aid for people new to the language and who need a basic starting point to see what the syntax looks like and some of the aspects of the language.
+I've written this *very* brief guide to JavaScript just as an aid for people new to the language and who need a basic starting point to see what the syntax looks like and some aspects of the language.

 This article's purpose is to give users a glimpse of the JavaScript environment and to hopefully spur them onto further reading/learning.